-In kooky 1-bedroom Scorpio, an open-plan space: a big romantic bed with a dark-wood backdrop, and towels in slate grey and brick red in the shower bathroom.
-A kitchen and little living area.
-Best of all, a stunning indoor-outdoor infinity pool that wraps around the villa; bathe as the sun sets.
+Kooky 1-bedroom Scorpio has an open-plan layout.
+There's a big romantic bed with a dark-wood backdrop, towels in slate grey and brick red in the shower bathroom, a kitchen, and a little living area with quirky touches including an end-table fashioned from an old beehive.
+Best of all, however, is the stunning indoor-outdoor infinity pool that wraps around the villa; bathe as the sun sets.

 Crows Nest (sleeps 2)

-Having once provided the entire local village with their olive oil, this 18th-century ruin was recently reinvented as a luxurious single-storey 1-bedroom retreat.
-The glass-walled entrance opens onto an airy living area, dining table and kitchen, but you might find yourself somewhat distracted by the mesmerizing sea views.
-Outside, a sleek terrace is framed by a rustic rock garden (hiding an outdoor shower) and a shimmering infinity pool - perfect for gazing out at the horizon.
+Having once provided the entire local village with their olive oil, this 18th-century ruin has been reinvented as a luxurious single-storey 1-bed retreat.
+The all-glass entrance opens onto an airy kitchen, living and dining area, but you might find yourself somewhat distracted by the mesmerizing sea views.
+Outside, the terrace is framed by a rustic rock garden (hiding an outdoor shower) and a shimmering infinity pool.

 Similar to Crows Nest, but a tad more compact, Esmeralda Cottage is an open-plan 1-bedroom arrangement that also boasts a foodie history, having originally been a small olive press producing seasonal oils.
-Today, there's a four-poster bed perfectly placed for soaking up the sea views, as well as a kitchen-dining area and an elegant terrace with gas barbecue and swimming pool.
+Today, there's a four-poster bed perfectly placed for soaking up the sea views, as well as a sleek, modern kitchen-dining area and a huge terrace with gas barbecue, sun loungers and an infinity pool.